Orange-OpenSource/Orange-Boosted-Bootstrap/docs/4.0/layout/overview.md

 Several Bootstrap components utilize `z-index`, the CSS property that helps control layout by providing a third axis to arrange content.
 We utilize a default z-index scale in Bootstrap that's been designed to properly layer navigation, tooltips and popovers, modals, and more.

+These higher values start at an arbitrary number, high and specific enough to ideally avoid conflicts.
+We need a standard set of these across our layered components—tooltips, popovers, navbars, dropdowns, modals—so we can be reasonably consistent in the behaviors.
+There's no reason we couldn't have used `100`+ or `500`+.

-We don't encourage customization of these values; should you change one, you likely need to change them all.
+We don't encourage customization of these individual values; should you change one, you likely need to change them all.

 ```scss
 $zindex-dropdown:          1000 !default;